Aysegulozen/Team-Profile-Generator/README.md

 The application will generate an HTML file (team.html) in the output folder, displaying summaries for each team member.

 ## Tests
-Unit tests are provided in the _tests_ directory to ensure the functionality of the Employee, Manager, Engineer, and Intern classes.
+Unit tests are provided in the {{_tests_}} directory to ensure the functionality of the Employee, Manager, Engineer, and Intern classes.
-Run tests using the command npm test.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.